 My work is multi-facetted.
 Mostly I have been making charcoal drawings in a technique of my own invention.
 These are usually rather large and intricate and obsessive as far as production is concerned, bus also direct, often surreal, personal, and poetic.

 Most of the work, be it a charcoal piece or another medium is representational in style, but sometimes it becomes more abstract, and rarely, entirely so.
 As far as emotion is concerned, my work has been described as mysterious or surreal.

 When do you do your best work?
-Do you have a specific time frame? mood? space?

 Most definitely in the solitude of my studio, probably in the morning hours, as I am most focussed at this time.
 Though I believe I am much more creative during later hours.
 I work every day and do not interact with people for long spells of time which allows me full concentration on my work.

 This way of working has also proven ideal for Covid lockdowns.
 The mood in my studio is often dictated by the subject matter with which I am engaged - and probably also the music I am listening to.

 What is your creative process?

 My process varies.
 Usually it begins with a subject that I delve into, of which a type of obsession develops, which is in turn obsessively translated to the medium of my choice.